 - Activists within the film argue that if a woman enacts this on a man, he has pretty much no legal recourse from being saddled with a child he didn't want or wasn't prepared for.
 In some cases, a man is legally obligated to care for a child even if he isn't the biological father.

 - Both Sides Have a Point: The film focuses on the Men's Rights Movement because of their comparative under-representation in media and because Cassie who was a feminist at the start of filming wanted to criticize the movement.
-Even at the beginning of film-making, when Cassie Jaye was a supporter of feminism, she says that the Men's Rights Movement has a point and that MRA's have a few legitimate grievances.
+Even at the beginning of film-making, when Cassie Jaye was a supporter of feminism, she says that the Men's Rights Movement has a point and that MRA's have legitimate grievances.

 - Double Standard: Abuse, Female on Male: